Horse64/core.horse64.org/docs/Resources.md

 -------------

 If you're reading this, you found the documentation!
-If you got some offline copy, [switch to the latest dpocumentation online copy](https://horse64.org/docs/Welcome).
+If you got some offline copy, [switch to the latest documentation online copy](https://horse64.org/docs/Welcome).

 Standard library
 ----------------